Are the veins in your legs or feet swelling more than you’d like?

 This simple therapeutic remedy may help bring the relief you’re seeking.

 Gentle inversion is a self-care practice which reverses the pull of gravity on your body in a supportive, safe and low angle (less than 15 degrees), with your feet above hips, hips above heart, and your heart above head.

 It positions our bodies in a way that encourages blood flow which can help to improve oxygen transport to the skin and tissues and may decrease edema, and reduce inflammation.

 Gentle inversion is both restorative and energizing.
 It creates movement and flow in a relaxing way.

 We make a gentle-inversion Incliner product called Lull.
-The rocking leg base design allows you to slowly and gently recline to a variable angle from 0 degrees to 14 degrees.
+The arcing leg base design allows you to slowly and gently recline to a variable angle from 0 degrees to 14 degrees.
 You're able to choose which angle is right for you so you’ll feel safe and more able to let go of stress.

-Now why, you may be asking, wouldn't I just put my legs up against the wall?
-Or sit in a cushy recliner or a zero gravity chair (if you’ve got one)?
+Now, why, you may be asking, wouldn't I just put my legs up against the wall?
+Or sit in a cushy recliner or a zero gravity chair?

-- The hip flexors.
-The primary intended position is simply lying flat on the back, fully extended.
-This allows the hips to open and unkink from the 90 degree sitting position we often need to be in.
+- Lengthening the hips.
+Lying flat on the back, fully extended, allows the hips to open and unkink from the 90 degree sitting position we often are in.

 - Spinal alignment.
 Lessens spinal disc pressure to help naturally decompress the spine.
 Restores proper alignment and the natural curves of the spine.

 - The release of muscle tension, back pain, and the calming of the nervous system.
-Hard to explain and easy to feel.
+Hard to explain.
+Easy to feel.

 - Breath.
 Gentle inversion encourages more expansive breathing.
-It slows us down and allows us to deepen our breath which is impactful to every aspect of our health.
+Deepening our breath is impactful to every aspect of our health.